sap-tutorials/Tutorials/tutorials/mob-app-mao-erp-app-create/mob-app-mao-erp-app-create.md

 4. In the Host System execute transaction **/SYCLO/ADMIN** from the SAP GUI to open up the MAIF Admin Panel.
 Navigate to the **Administration** > **Server Management** section.

 5. Select Middleware Server noted above.
 Create Satellite Middleware Server if not created automatically via RFC in the previous step.
-Edit the middleware server and provide an RFC Destination to the Satellite System.
+Edit the Middleware Server and provide an RFC Destination to the Satellite System.
 Ensure the RFC authentication is automatic.

     **Basic Info**